 Consistently recognized by national publications as a top public undergraduate institution, UNCW ranked #16 on the “Best Regional Universities in the South” list on U.S. News & World Report’s “Best Colleges 2016,” placing sixth among public universities.
 UNCW was also named to the 2015 “Best Southeastern” schools by The Princeton Review, making this the 11th consecutive year the university has been honored with this designation.
 The prestigious Fiske Guide to Colleges featured UNCW in its 2015 edition, and Consumer’s Digest ranked UNCW 10th on its list of the “Top 50 Values for Public Colleges and Universities.”
 Best Value Schools also included UNCW on its “30 Most Beautiful Coastal College Campuses” list.

-Established as Wilmington College in 1947, the institution was granted community college status in 1957, achieved four-year status in 1963 and joined the state university system in 1969.
+Established as Wilmington College in 1947, the institution joined the state university system in 1969.
 The first graduate programs were authorized in 1977.
-In 1985, the UNC Board of Governors elevated UNC Wilmington to a Comprehensive Level I university.
-The university’s academic units include the College of Arts and Sciences, the College of Health and Human Services, the Cameron School of Business, the Watson School of Education and the Graduate School.
-UNCW offers bachelor’s degrees in 52 majors and 33 graduate degree programs, which include a Ph.D. in marine biology, one of only three offered on the East Coast, and an Ed.D. in educational leadership.
+The university’s academic units, the College of Arts and Sciences, the College of Health and Human Services, the Cameron School of Business, the Watson College of Education and the Graduate School offer 55 bachelor’s degrees in 49 majors and 42 graduate degree programs, as well as two terminal degrees, an Ed.D. in educational leadership and a Ph.D. in marine biology.
+The UNC Board of Governors recently approved two additional doctoral degrees in psychology and nursing practice.